 The earlier you catch the process, the easier it is to change course.
 That is the whole point of a relapse prevention plan: to make the early signs visible while there is still plenty of room to act.

-What a Strong Relapse Prevention Plan Includes
+What Does a Strong Relapse Prevention Plan Include?

 - Knowing your specific triggers, the people, places, feelings, and times of day